Which California Law Protects Workers from Sexual Harassment?

 Woman in blue blazer, face in hands, sits at desk with laptop, appearing stressed.

-California Government Code §§ 12900–12996 of FEHA makes it illegal for employers, supervisors, or co-workers to harass someone because of their sex, gender, gender identity, or sexual orientation.
-This includes not only unwelcome sexual advances, but also any behavior that creates a hostile work environment.
+At the center of these protections is the Fair Employment and Housing Act (FEHA), one of the most comprehensive anti-discrimination and harassment laws in the country.
+FEHA, outlined in California Government Code §§ 12900–12996, makes it illegal for employers, supervisors, or co-workers to harass someone because of their sex, gender, gender identity, or sexual orientation.
+This includes unwelcome sexual advances, offensive behavior, and any conduct that contributes to a hostile work environment.

-Under this law, every employee has the right to a safe and respectful workplace.
+Under California law, every employee has the right to a safe, respectful, and harassment-free workplace.

 Understanding California’s Sexual Harassment Law (FEHA)